vaziolabs/StableChaos/README.md

-# The Stable chaos Model
+# The Stable Chaos Model

 This project has grown exponentially more ambitious than ever before.